-Save and Return: This saves the current data and returns to the prior level screen
+Save and Return: This saves the current data and returns to the prior level web page.

-Cancel: Cancels all unsaved information on the current screen and returns user to the prior level screen.
+Cancel: Cancels all unsaved information on the current web page and returns user to the prior level web page.

 Stop Signs: A stop sign appears when an action needs to be taken by the preparer in order to either continue or before finalizing the accountability report.
-They inform the preparer that an action must be taken prior to being able to "Save" information in the current screen, that an edit must be responded to before the report can be finalized, or that a required piece of information is needed on the current screen.
+They inform the preparer that an action must be taken prior to being able to "Save" information in the current web page, that an edit must be responded to before the report can be finalized, or that a required piece of information is needed on the current web page.